Vansh-Bilwal/GRAMODAYA_TASK/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## IMPORTANNT
-To view the app first install dependencies by entering npm install in terminal
+To view the app first install dependencies by entering "npm install" in terminal

 ## Available Scripts